Climb Mount Toubkal (4167m) in a Weekend

 Absolutely!
 We recognise that you may want to leave some of the kit you bring to Morocco somewhere safe before you start your ascent of Toubkal.
 When you reach Imlil, you will be able to leave any non-essential items you don’t want to take up on the hike with you at your local guide's base there.

-Ramadan will take place from 22nd March to 20th April 2023 and 10th March to 8th April 2024.
+Ramadan is expected to take place from 17th February to 19th March 2026.
 The national holiday of Eid ul-Fitr will follow for 2-3 days.
 Ramadan is an Islamic festival where the religious do not eat or drink during daylight hours.
 While this is a really interesting time to travel, especially to witness celebrations where the fast is broken in the evenings, you can expect some business hours will be shortened, alcohol is not permitted during daylight hours and some restaurants will be closed during this festival period.
 Activities for local people tend to be limited during the day and the nights are very active in cities with lots of different foods being sold and consumed.
-Ramadan will not affect the inclusions on your trip although you should be aware that dinners will be served after locals break their fast in the evenings.
+Ramadan will not affect the inclusions on your trip, although you should be aware that dinners will be served after locals break their fast in the evenings.

 We automatically convert prices from the local currency that a host receives to your chosen currency.
 We update our exchange rates on a daily basis so this does mean that prices displayed on the site are subject to currency fluctuations, which is why you may see them change over time.